IBM/knative101/workshop/exercise-2/README.md

 ## Setup: Install Knative on Your Cluster
-Knative extends the capabilites of Kubernetes to add components for deploying, running, and managing serverless applications to Kubernetes.
+Knative extends the capabilites of Kubernetes to add components for deploying, running, and managing serverless applications on Kubernetes.
 The managed Knative add-on for IBM Cloud utilizes Istio under the covers for its networking layer.
 If you want to learn more about Kubernetes or Istio, you can check out the labs [Kube101](https://github.com/IBM/kube101/tree/master/workshop) and
 [Istio101](https://github.com/IBM/istio101/tree/master/workshop).

 When you install Knative on IKS, it will install Istio for you